stevoland/grunticon-stylus/README.md

-# Unicon, SASSified!
+# grunticon, SASSified!

-This is a Sass version of the [original and awesomer Unicon](https://github.com/filamentgroup/unicon)
+This is a Sass version of the [original and awesomer Grunticon](https://github.com/filamentgroup/grunticon)

 ```
          /'